The Fantastic Four: First Steps: Cast

 Reed's pregnant wife, Johnny's older sister, and a member of the Fantastic Four who can generate force fields and turn invisible.
-She is the founder of the Future Foundation, which has achieved global demilitarization and peace.
+She is the founder of the philanthropic organization Future Foundation, which has achieved global demilitarization and peace.
 Shakman described Sue as "the most emotionally intelligent person" on the planet.
 Kirby enjoyed synthesizing the various comic portrayals of Sue into her version of the character, focusing on motherhood as the through-line.
 The actress said she was obsessed with the comics run where Sue takes on the negative persona "Malice", and she included elements of that version in her portrayal so Sue would not be "the stereotype of a goody, sweet mother".